durrantm/a07232020/README.md

 So far I can't getr anything to display.
 Perhaps I am not reaching deep enough into the objects, or perhaps my array for useEffect isn't set right.

+I'd prefer not sharing my API keys if possible.

 Notes:

 App.js